-The SFWDAT model output for October 6, 2024, indicate a hydropattern of overall much wetter conditions compared to a month ago, especially the southern regions of the WCA's.
-Ponded conditions continue to expand in southern WCA-3A and are reducing slightly in northern Shark River Slough (SRS).
-Water levels have risen to near ground surface in southern Big Cypress National Preserve (BCNP) over the past month.
+The SFWDAT model output for October 13th, 2024 illustrates a current hydropattern that is much wetter across the EPA compared to a month ago, especially the southern regions of the WCA's.
+Ponded conditions continue to expand in southern and eastern WCA-3A and remain in northern Shark River Slough.
 Hydrologic connectivity continues to strengthen within the major sloughs of ENP.
-Current WDAT water depth estimates when compared to one month ago, indicate that the majority of the Everglades Protection Area (EPA) is deeper in northern WCA-3A, WCA-2A and WCA-1.
-Northern SRS had reducing water levels.
-The comparison to modeled conditions a year ago show a more mixed trend with slightly shallower conditions in southern WCA-3A/eastern ENP and WCA 2A/B, and WCA-1.
-The rest of the EPA is experiencing slightly deeper conditions.
-Comparing current conditions to the 20-year percentiles for October 6th; northern WCA-2A, WCA-2B, NW region of WCA-3A, eastern ENP and southern BCNP are below the 70th percentile for this time of year.
-Large portions of northern and southern ENP remain well above average.
+Current WDAT water depth estimates when compared to one month ago, indicate that most of the EPA is deeper significantly so in northern WCA-3A and WCA-2A.
+Northern SRS is showing a slight reduction in water levels.
+The comparison to modeled conditions a year ago show a more mixed trend exhibiting shallower conditions in WCA-1, significantly so in the southeast.
+WCA-3B is slightly shallower with the rest of the EPA is experiencing slightly deeper conditions.

+Comparing current conditions to the 20-year percentiles for October 13th: stages remain well above average across the system with only portions of WCA-1 near the 70th percentile.
 See figures EV-5 through EV-7.